csdavidson/dnd5e_tactician_class/Tactician.md

 You guide your allies to work together to time their attacks against their opponents.
 For 1 minute, affected creatures gain the benefits of the **pack tactics** ability (the same as on the *Wolf* stat block).

 **Take aim!**
 You direct allies launching ranged attacks to hone their focus.
-For up to 1 minute or until they take advantage of this bonus, affected creatures can choose to reroll up to one damage die rolled as part of a successful ranged attack.
+For up to 1 minute or until they take advantage of this bonus, affected creatures can choose to reroll up to one damage die rolled as part of a successful ranged attack (including spells).

 **Finish it!**
 You urge your allies to end the battle decisively.
 For up to 1 minute or until they land a critical hit, affected creatures have their critical threat range increased by one.
 For example, a creature which normally lands a critical hit on a roll of natural 20 would instead land a critical hit on a natural roll of 19-20.
 A creature which already landed a critical on 19-20 would do so on 18-20, and so on.